SpongePowered/SpongeDocs/source/plugins/manager.rst

 ===============================
-Working With the Plugin Manager
+Working with the Plugin Manager
 ===============================